Which Principle Underlies Cognitive Therapy

 Cognitive therapy has proven effective in treating a wide range of mental health conditions, including:

-- Bipolar disorder: While medication is often necessary for bipolar disorder, cognitive therapy plays a crucial role in managing mood swings, improving coping skills, and preventing relapse.
+• Bipolar disorder: While medication is often necessary for bipolar disorder, cognitive therapy makes a real difference in managing mood swings, improving coping skills, and preventing relapse.

 The Scientific Basis of Cognitive Therapy: Empirical Evidence